 There are a couple different methods for creating new rubber tree plant cuttings.
 The simplest is to take a small branch from a healthy tree and put it in good potting soil or water and let it root.

 Another method, called air layering, is where you make a cut in a healthy rubber tree houseplant, put a toothpick in the hole, then pack damp moss around the cut.
-After that, you wrap it with plastic wrap, to keep the moisture level higher there.
+After that, you wrap it with plastic wrap to keep the moisture level higher.
 Once roots begin to appear, cut the branch off and plant.